The-Code-Alchemist/Coding-Dojo/README.md

 # Coding Dojo
-Here's an opinionated view of what you'll need to get started as a Software Enginee.
+Here's an opinionated view of what you'll need to get started as a Software Engineer.
 1. Open Source and Platform Independence take the lead, since anything in this list can be used with:
     - Windows
     - macOS
     - Linux
 2. This repo has been developed under Windows using the tools listed below.
+    - Clone the Coding Dojo GitHub repository and see for yourself! https://github.com/The-Code-Alchemist/Coding-Dojo/
 3. The intention for later stages is to upgrade to newer LTS versions of Java SE as they become available and as the Coding Dojo advances.
-    - The same is true for any other parts such as Maven.
+    - The same is true for any other parts such as Maven, IntelliJ IDEA, etc.
-    - Think of it as a living code base that matures.
+    - Think of it as a living code base that matures and grows.

 Now, let's start your future-proof Software Engineering career
 1. Java SE 17: Programming language for writing your programs.